pyconau/2025-website/README.md

 ## Installing and running

+This website depends on Typst; check out their [install instructions](https://github.com/typst/typst?tab=readme-ov-file#installation) for that.

 You'll need to install Node.js (which you can usually get from your friendly local system package manager) and [PNPM](https://pnpm.io/installation).
 Then, run:

 ```shell